theupdateframework/taps/tap8.md

 A, B, and C with a threshold of 2.
 A rotate file can then change the keys for both B and C by creating a rotation to A, D, and E. Another rotate file can then add an additional collaborator by rotating to A, D, E, and F.

-## Timestamp and snapshot rotation

-Timestamp and snapshot keys can rotate as well, leading to ROLE.rotate.VERSION files for these roles.
-Each file is signed by a quorum of old keys, and contains the new keys.
-If the timestamp key is renewed by the root, all `timestamp.rotate` files can be safely removed from the repository.

 The root role should ensure that all previous rotate files are removed when it delegates to a new chain of trust.
 This saves space and simplifies the client